hengque/elk-analytics-katacoda-tutorial/elk-analytics/step2.md

 Now, as previously stated, this tutorial is not about Java logging.
 Because of this, we have already added logging statements to the base application you cloned in the last step.
 However, to not make that part too "magical", let's quickly see how this is done by adding some logging statements in the `/greeting`-endpoint.

-You can find all endpoints in the `src/main/java/com/example/servingwebcontent` folder.
+You can find all endpoints in the `src/main/java/com/example/servingwebcontent` folder (TODO: gör det lättare att hitta dit, helst om man får open att funka).
 Open the `GreetingController.java` file, and change it by adding the following imports:

 ```
 import org.slf4j.Logger;